-Arbitration results include: Maintaining the original match results, a forfeiture issued against the respondent, and rematch between both teams.
+Arbitration results include: maintaining the original match results, a forfeiture issued against the respondent, and rematch between both teams.
 Teams may not appeal against the decision made by the Arbitration Commission.

-- Appeal successful: forfeiture issued against the respondent or rematch between both teams - Appeal failed: maintain the original match results
+- Appeal successful: Forfeiture issued against the respondent or rematch between both teams - Appeal failed: Maintain the original match results

 If the Arbitration Commission requests both teams to have a rematch, they will inform both teams of the time of this rematch.
-If both teams refuse a rematch, the appeal is deemed failed and the original match results are maintained.
-If only one team refuses a rematch, the team is considered to have forfeited the match and will be issued a Match Forfeiture.
+If both teams refuse to hold a rematch, the appeal is deemed failed and the original match results are maintained.
+A team that refuses a rematch is considered to have forfeited the match and will be issued a Match Forfeiture.